sbt/sbt-bintray/README.md

 ### Publishing

 To publish a package to bintray, you need a bintray account.
-You can do so [here](https://bintray.com/signup/index).
+You can register for one [here](https://bintray.com/signup/index).
 `BintrayPlugin` is an auto plugin that will be added to all projects in your build.
 This plugin will upload and release your artifacts into bintray when you run `publish`.